Ayushman0Singh/DeepLearningNotebooks/README.md

-# DeepLearning notebooks
+# Deep Learning Notebooks

-This repository includes some of my practical deep-learning ideas and concepts.
-The notebook Descriptions are as follows:
+Welcome to my repository, where I share some of my practical deep-learning ideas and concepts.
+Below, you'll find descriptions of the notebooks included in this repository:

+## Tiger Recognition using Fast.ai

-**Tiger Recognition using Fast.ai:** Uses the Fast.ai library to finetune a Resnet18 model to recognize images of tigers and forests.
+In this notebook, I leverage the Fast.ai library to fine-tune a Resnet18 model for the task of recognizing images of tigers and forests.
+If you're interested in image recognition and the Fast.ai framework, this notebook is a valuable resource.

-**Semantic search using Nearest Neighbours vs approximate nearest Neighbours:** Compares the computational cost of NN and Apprx-NN algorithms for semantic searching
+## Semantic Search using Nearest Neighbors vs. Approximate Nearest Neighbors

+This notebook offers a detailed comparison of the computational cost of Nearest Neighbors (NN) and Approximate Nearest Neighbors (Apprx-NN) algorithms for semantic searching.
+This notebook explores the algorithms that lie at the heart of modern Vector Databases.
+If you're exploring efficient search techniques for large datasets, this notebook provides insights into the trade-offs between these two approaches.

+Feel free to explore these notebooks and dive into the world of deep learning and semantic search.
+If you find them useful or have any feedback, don't hesitate to reach out.
+Happy coding!